wp-plugins/woocommerce-exporter/readme.txt

 4. A range of global export options are included.

 == Changelog ==

+= 1.2.7 =
+* Added: jQuery Chosen support to Orders Customer dropdown
+* Fixed: Incorrect counts on some Export types

 = 1.2.6 =
 * Added: Product Type support